mackertd/ExData_Plotting1/README.md

 ## Introduction

+This read me file is cloned from the original repository at - https://github.com/rdpeng/ExData_Plotting1

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning